aforestsomewhere/EFSA_gene_distribution_implementation/README.md

 ```
 Step 4: Modify cutoffs (if necessary)
 Default cutoffs are set at 70% ID and 70% coverage.
 These can be amended in the main_script.sh script (python3 graphical_out.py)

+Note: July 2025 added option to include incomplete genomes.
+To enable visualisation, have added auxiliary script concatenate_fasta.py, which converts incomplete multifasta genomic data to a single fasta file for each strain.